PetarV-/Altera-Summer2014-Cambridge-Blog/README.md

 The project involved exploring the teaching and research potentials of the recent Arrow SoCKit board containing the Altera Cyclone V System-on-Chip FPGA.
 It was supervised by [Dr Simon Moore](http://www.cl.cam.ac.uk/~swm11/).

-The blog is hosted on http://petarv-.github.io and was maintained by [Lawrence Esswood](https://github.com/LawrenceEsswood) and [Petar Veličković](https://github.com/PetarV-).
+The blog is hosted on http://petarv-.github.io and was maintained by this year's interns, [Lawrence Esswood](https://github.com/LawrenceEsswood) and [Petar Veličković](https://github.com/PetarV-).